Poha Kea Point 4

 No analysis available

-Hot water is unlikely to be included in the maintenance fee.
-Only 2 of 19 current listings check HOTWAT, while 17 of 19 list WTRHTR, a strong pattern that points away from centralized hot water service.
+Hot water is very unlikely to be included in the maintenance fee.
+Only 3/20 current MLS listings check HOTWAT, while 18/20 list WTRHTR in inclusions, and one public remark specifically notes a "newer appliances and water heater," which fits unit-supplied hot water rather than a building-paid hot water service.

 No analysis available

-Sewer inclusion is confirmed across the building: all 19 current MLS listings include SEWER.
-With complete consistency and no contrary remarks, this is a very strong building-level fee inclusion.
+Sewer inclusion is confirmed across the building.
+All current MLS listings include SEWER, and the public remarks provide no conflicting evidence, making this a very reliable building-level fee item.

 No analysis available